Men's Gymnastics to Begin Home Slate vs. No. 2 Stanford Saturday

 Weekly #10: U-M to Compete for Program's 16th Big Ten Title

 The success comes on the heels of a several busy summers.
 Corrigan accompanied Syque Caesar as a member of the Bengali National Team, and served as head coach for the squad at the 2012 Olympic Games.
-In 2012, he played an intricate role in U-M's sixth-place finish at the NCAA Championships.

 In his first year with Wolverines, Corrigan helped Michigan to its fourth NCAA team title, the second under Kurt Golder and first since 1999.
 Corrigan's inaugural squad also set the record for most All-America honors with seven individuals combining for a record 13 awards, a feat that was equaled during the most recent 2013 season.